isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 ### **Transport Matters**

-#### 1. [For Travellers with Category (II) travel history or fully vacccinated travellers with Category (III) travel history approved to opt-out of SHN dedicated facilities] I am serving Stay Home Notice or self-isolation at my own place of residence or self-sourced accommodation.
+#### 1. I am serving Stay Home Notice or self-isolation at my own place of residence or self-sourced accommodation.
 What are the commuting/transport-related rules I should take note of in Singapore?

-All travellers are prohibited from taking public transport, e.g. public bus/train or street-hailed taxis.

-<b><u>(i) If you are using your own transport</u></b>

-Travellers may be picked up from the checkpoint by an authorised hotel and transport service representative/family member from the same household/friend in a private vehicle.
-However, there should not be more than one person picking up the traveller, and the traveller must be ferried directly to their declared place of accommodation.

-If there is more than one traveller, those sharing the same vehicle should have the same travel history and are heading towards the same declared place of accommodation.

-All persons in the vehicle must wear face masks throughout the journey.
-In addition, the following precautions are strongly encouraged:-

-- Vehicle windows must be wound down with air conditioning turned off.
--	Where practicable, the front passenger seat should be left unoccupied;
--	The back seat should only be occupied by the traveller(s)
--	The driver should wipe down the vehicle after dropping the traveller off at his/her declared place of accommodation.
-Please refer to the <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19" target="_blank">National Environmental Agency (NEA) guidelines</a> for more information.

-<b><u>(ii) Booking taxi/private-hire vehicles</u></b>

-When securing a transport booking, travellers must inform the transport operator as well as driver that they are served with a <a href="/health/shn" target="_blank">Stay-Home Notice (SHN)</a>.
-Travellers that opt to arrange for transport using a mobile application may key <i>“SHN”</i> in the chat/note/comment box or by checking the SHN checkbox (if provided within the app).
-Travellers that board a taxi/private hire car should sit alone in the back seat, with windows down and air-conditioning turned off.

-Only travellers with the same travel history and heading to the same declared place of accommodation are allowed to share a taxi/private-hire vehicle, subjected to permitted passenger capacity in the back seat.
+Please refer to the <a href="/health/faq#transport" target="_blank">latest transport advisory</a>.

 ##### Click here to go to the [top](#top).